MonteiroGavin/AdvancedPrograming-BlackjackProject/README.md

 # Advanced Programming Open Ended Project Gavin Monteiro:
 Blackjack:
+    This is a program I made for my Advanced Programming class at The University of Vermont.
-    My program runs the card game blackjack, with one player inputs.
+It is written in C++ and used concepts from the units we were learning in class such as class relationships and user input/output.
+The program runs the card game blackjack, with one player inputs.
 The player versus a dealer and who ever's hand is closest to 21 after drawing cards, without going over, wins.
 Some concepts used:
 - Has-A class relationships: